-Expect to pay 2% to 5% of the new mortgage amount in closing costs when you refinance your mortgage.
+Expect to pay 2% to 5% or even 6% of the new mortgage amount in closing costs when you refinance your mortgage.

-If you have sufficient equity in your home and you’re tempted by a rate-and-term refinance or a cash-out refi, here’s what you need to know.
+If you have sufficient equity in your home and you’re tempted by a rate-and-term refinance or a cash-out refi, here’s what you need to know about the costs.

 What Is the Average Cost to Refinance a Mortgage?

-Refinancing isn’t free, because you’re taking out a new home loan and paying off your current one, and doing so brings on a host of costs, though not as many as purchase loans incur.
+How much does it cost to refinance a mortgage?
+Let’s put it this way: Refinancing isn’t free.
+That’s because you’re taking out a new home loan and paying off your current one, and doing so brings on a host of costs, though not as many as purchase loans incur.

-The main difference between average closing costs for refinances vs. home purchases is that owner’s title insurance and several inspection fees common for purchases are not typically required for refinances, according to ClosingCorp, a provider of residential real estate closing cost data and technology.
+The main difference between the average cost to refinance vs. closing costs for home purchases is that owner’s title insurance and several inspection fees common for purchases are not necessarily required for refinances or may be cheaper.
 But there is evidence that fees have been creeping up in recent years.
 From 2021 to 2023, median total loan costs for home mortgages increased by over 36%, according to the government’s Consumer Financial Protection Bureau.

 Common Mortgage Refinance Fees